-Using Creative Writing as a Therapeutic Tool – FULL
+Using Creative Writing as a Therapeutic Tool – FULLY BOOKED

 This interesting workshop will focus on the use of writing in a clinical setting, considering its potential benefits both for clients and for therapists’ own reflection, personal development and self-care.